 Reading time : 2 mins

 Antibiotics were first introduced in the late 1930s.
 This began an incredible period of effective disease care.
 Bacterial infections could now be treated.
-Subsequently pharmaceutical, surgical and a range of body therapies were developed to treat and manage
+Subsequently pharmaceutical, surgical and a range of body therapies were developed to treat and manage a wide range of symptoms and diseases.

-Alongside this revolution in acute disease care management was the subtle beginnings in the 1940s of what is now known as chronic noncommunicable diseases.
+Alongside this revolution in acute disease care management was the subtle beginnings in the 1940s of what is now known as chronic non–communicable diseases.
 The onset of obesity, heart disease and diabetes began to gather pace.
 These chronic diseases are now beginning to financially cripple economies and have devastating effects on individuals, families and societies.

 The acute disease care model is no longer effective.